uasal/uasal_development_guide/source/development_methodology.rst

 - **Modular integration tests** verify interactions within defined subsystems (e.g. data-saving workflows, power-management workflows etc.).
 A list of subsystems to cover will be compiled.
 - **Regression tests** are performed end-to-end against an abstract-hardware simulation; these include the injection of fault conditions to validate error handling.
 - **Wavefront-propagation tests** combine wavefront control algorithms with abstract-hardware models, also supporting fault injection to assess robustness.
+- **Performance & benchmarking tests** allow measurement and tracking of latency, throughput and resource usage across updates and usage scenarios.
 - **A dedicated ground-copy system**, mirroring flight software and hardware interfaces, supports on-sky troubleshooting.

 Unit Test Coverage Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- libMagAOX: maintain 100 % function coverage and 90 % line coverage, with a monthly objective of increasing line coverage by 10 % until we reach the target.
+- XWCTk: maintain 100 % function coverage and 90 % line coverage, with a monthly objective of increasing line coverage by 10 % until we reach the target.
-- Individual applications: classified as critical or important.
+- XWC Applications and libraries developed in-house or by connected groups:

     - Critical applications must achieve 100 % function and 90 % line coverage.
     - Important applications require 100 % function and 80 % line coverage.